-Department of Social Services
+Department of Social Services (DSS)

 • Allows temporary employer-sponsored childcare without a license, provided certain conditions are met.
+DSS has issued guidance here.

 Emergency Medical Services Authority (EMSA)

 - Issued information about allowing out-of-state health care practitioners to practice in California; alternate destination (ambulances in some local emergency medical services agency areas may take patients to facilities other than hospitals); and paramedic scope of practice. - Suspended certain licensing, certification, and training requirements for emergency medical technicians and paramedics, and is also allowing them to practice in any setting, including hospitals.
 EMSA has provided details here and here.